gbmhunter/NinjaCalc/README.rst

 Installation
 ============

-Windows only...sorry Linux/iOS users!

 #.
-Download the latest installer release from https://github.com/mbedded-ninja/NinjaCalc/releases.
+Download the latest installer-based release from http://mbedded-ninja.github.io/NinjaCalc/.
 #.
 Run the installer and play (or work, right?)!

 Installing a newer version of NinjaCalc should automatically overwrite the old one.